succabs/website/src/content/blog/top-10-reasons-why-i-stopped-grinding-duolingo.md

 ---
-title: "Top 10 Reasons Why I Stopped Grinding Duolingo"
+title: "10 Reasons I Stopped Using Duolingo After Nearly 2 Years"
 heroImage: "../../assets/duolingo.jpg"
-description: "Why I quit Duolingo after a 628-day streak—burnout, ads, AI content, and lessons that no longer worked for me."
+description: "I used Duolingo daily for 628 days to learn Norwegian.
+Eventually, it stopped working for me.
+Here are 10 reasons why I quit — from AI-generated content to gamification burnout."
 author: "Arttu Nikkilä"
 excerpt: "I stopped using Duolingo after 628 days.
 Here's why it no longer helped me learn Norwegian - or fit into my life anymore."
 pubDate: 2025-06-26
 tags: ["learning, personal"]
 ---

-After a 628-day streak, I finally stopped using Duolingo.
+After a 628-day streak, I finally quit Duolingo - it just wasn’t working for me anymore.
 If you've read my earlier post about spending a full year learning Norwegian on the app ([365 Days of Learning Norwegian on Duolingo](https://arttu.net/blog/365-days-of-learning-norwegian-on-duolingo/)), this might come as a surprise.
 But after nearly two years of daily practice, I reached a point where continuing no longer made sense.
 Here's why.

 ## 1. I Was Buying Time With Streak Freezes